 Currently, anyone with a medical marijuana card can purchase medical cannabis from any OMMP medical marijuana dispensary in Oregon.
-Recreationally, anyone 21 years old and older can purchase up to an ounce of flower, 5 grams of concentrates, one pound of solid-form edibles, 72 ounces of liquid marijuana products, 10 cannabis seeds and 4 clones at an OLLC-licensed recreational marijuana dispensary.
+Recreationally, anyone 21 years old and older can purchase up to two ounces of flower, 5 grams of concentrates, one pound of solid-form edibles, 72 ounces of liquid marijuana products, 10 cannabis seeds and 4 clones at an OLLC-licensed recreational marijuana dispensary.

 How much marijuana can I have at one time in Oregon?

 Oregon defines their possession limits in two categories, public and private.
 The only difference between the public and private limits is the amount of flower you are allowed to possess.
 At home, you may possess up to 8 ounces of flower, while in public you are only allowed to possess two.
 For both public and private, you are able to possess up to one ounce of concentrates, one pound of solid-form edibles, 72 ounces of liquid marijuana products, 10 cannabis seeds and 4 cannabis plants.

 How can I get a medical marijuana card in Oregon?